godmodelabs/ejecta-v8/README.md

 to get a feel for the library.

 This library needs a precompiled, statically linked version of v8 to link against.
-Currently this is tested against 6.5.254.28 (the version used in Chrome 65).
+Currently this is tested against 7.2.502.24.
 See also *Updating v8*.

 # Getting v8 libraries

 ## Precompiled from dropbox
-1. Download the precompiled libs from [Dropbox](https://www.dropbox.com/sh/29in3bqzpgti5md/AABpEXElVe3pNClMRwyxeiHra?dl=0")
+1. Download the precompiled libs from [owncloud](https://unverbraucht.de/index.php/s/5DiMgt9cRVK5d1m)
 2. Unpack into libs/v8

 The folder should look like this: